MaicoLeberle/sdd-conductor/README.md

 ---

-## What it does

-sdd-conductor supports both new and pre-existing projects.
+#### Suport for new projects

-For **new projects**, the user defines goals in a structured specification file, possibly assisted by the agent who is fully aware of what the specification file will later be used for.
-From that= specification, the agent derives an ordered task list.
+The user defines goals in a structured specification file, possibly assisted by the agent who is fully aware of what the specification file will later be used for.
+From that specification, the agent derives an ordered task list.
 It then and executes them one by one.
 This is done following a tight execution plan, running quality checks and finally committing the result as a separate git commit, all done autonomously by the agent and finally left to the user for